mgbpm/biofx-workflows/workflows/orchestration/DownloadOutputsSetWorkflow.md

 ### Input Parameters
 * String outputs_json - the workflow outputs as a stringified JSON object where the keys are the output names
 * Array[String] config_json_list - a list of output copy mapping configurations, see `biofx-workflow-configurations` for more details
-* Array[String] default_target_location_list - list of default locations to copy files to if there is not a more specific configuration; defaults to empty array
+* String default_target_location_list - default location to copy files to if there is not a more specific configuration; defaults to empty
+* Boolean verbose - optional - if true, generate verbose log output
 * String orchutils_docker_image - required - the name/tag of the mgbpmbiofx/orchutils Docker image
 * String gcp_project_id - required - the GCP project id to fetch location connection information from
 * String workspace_namespace - optional - the current Terra workspace namespace, used to fetch submission metadata